Spend J-Term in Georgia!

 Travel Dates and Application

-We will depart at the beginning of January, usually on the 5-6th, and return on the 25-26th (the exact dates are dependent on flights).
-We leave from JFK in New York City and fly through Vienna or Istanbul.
+We will depart at the beginning of January and return during the third week of January (the exact dates are dependent on flights).
+We leave from Boston and fly through Vienna or Istanbul.
 The latter gives students an opportunity to explore Istanbul for the day.
 Up-to-date passports are the students responsibility.
 Visas from the Georgian Embassy in Washington D.C. will be required.
 To apply, students should obtain the Universal Application Form (UAF) from Career Development Center; also see more details on the McCulloch Center for Global Initiatives Web site.
 You can receive detailed information about the program from Professor Stephen Jones; his extension is 2428.
 There will be two orientation meetings (times to be announced) for the program and you will be expected to make a commitment by November 1st.

 In Georgia, the main language is Georgian, a difficult language with its own alphabet.
 Russian is also spoken by the older generation.
 However, many young people in Georgia understand and speak English and your families and internships will be chosen to ensure that you have someone with whom you can communicate in English.
 However, if you are game, there will be opportunities to take classes in Georgian or Russian, a beginning that you might want to pursue when you return to the US.